How Singapore Students Get Into Top US Universities: A-Levels, NS, Aid, and Strategy

 How does financial aid work for Singapore applicants?

 Total cost of attendance at top US universities for the 2025-2026 academic year ranges from approximately USD 85,000 to USD 95,000 (roughly SGD 115,000 to SGD 130,000) including tuition, room, board, and required fees.
 For a four-year undergraduate program, total cost ranges from SGD 460,000 to SGD 520,000.
-Singapore families evaluating this expense typically consider three pathways: full-pay enrollment at need-aware schools, need-blind enrollment at the six need-blind institutions where aid is calculated based on demonstrated financial need, and partial scholarship enrollment at strong universities outside the most selective tier that offer merit aid to international applicants.
+Singapore families evaluating this expense typically consider three pathways: full-pay enrollment at need-aware schools, need-blind enrollment at the nine need-blind institutions where aid is calculated based on demonstrated financial need, and partial scholarship enrollment at strong universities outside the most selective tier that offer merit aid to international applicants.

 | Need-Blind for International Applicants | Meets Full Demonstrated Need |